j0rzsh/minikube-example/README.md

 # minikube-example

-Example of Minikube deployment with two services (backend and frontend)
+Example of Minikube deployment with two services (backend and frontend).
+An example image is used and no interaction between frontend and backend is made beacuse of it.

 ## Install minikube and kubectl